 MA, Contemplative Psychotherapy, Naropa University

 Lily is a true believer in the power and brilliance of contemplative education.
 She brings over 10 years of experience within the field of higher education, both inside and outside of the classroom, to her position.
-During her graduate studies, Lily worked as a research assistant for the Center for Advancement of Contemplative Education (CACE) under Dr. Susan Burggraf, conducting faculty interviews to study the techniques and pedagogy of contemplative education being used at Naropa.
-During her tenure as an Academic Advisor at CU Boulder, she initiated advising approaches that strive to meet each individual student within their own unique developmental process and actively supported bridge-building efforts between campus constituents to establish a more cohesive network of student support services.
+During her graduate studies, Lily worked as a research assistant for the Center for Advancement of Contemplative Education (CACE), conducting faculty interviews to study the techniques and pedagogy of contemplative education being used at Naropa.
+During her tenure as an Academic Advisor at CU Boulder, she initiated advising approaches that strived to meet each individual student within their own unique developmental process and actively supported bridge-building efforts between campus constituents to establish a more cohesive network of student support services.
 In 2010 she was honored with CU Boulder’s Women Who Make a Difference Award, and in 2011 she won the National Academic Advising Association’s (NACADA) prestigious Outstanding New Advisor Award.
 Lily is passionate about fostering well-rounded and successful academic journeys for Naropa’s students and is a great resource for all general academic support questions and referrals.

-Academic Advisor for Traditional Eastern Arts, Early Childhood Education, Visual Arts, Music, Performance, and undeclared students
+Academic Advisor for Traditional Eastern Arts, Early Childhood Education, Visual Arts, Music, Performance, and Undeclared students

 MS, Educational Media Design and Technology, Full Sail University

 A native to Boulder, Seann comes to Naropa and higher education after spending nine years working in a public high school setting.
-He taught history, philosophy, religion and social studies, and created a student leadership curriculum focused on self-awareness and personal actualization.
-He has trained in Compassionate Communication through the Center for Nonviolent Communication and carries a passion for service learning guided by the Bodhisattva’s vow.
+He taught history, philosophy, religion, and social studies, and created a student leadership curriculum focused on self-awareness and personal actualization.
+He is trained in Compassionate Communication through the Center for Nonviolent Communication and carries a passion for service learning guided by the Bodhisattva’s vow.
 Seann is a futuristic thinker who relates the world of contemplative education and scientific advances in technology to the development of a more alive, awakened, and compassionate human consciousness.